INCEPTdk/adaptr/README.md

 `calibrate_trials()`, `run_trials()`, or `run_trial()`, leading to
 additional results being saved).

-**Use stopping thresholds for simulations according to another scenario:**
+### Use calibrated stopping thresholds in another scenario

 The calibrated stopping thresholds (calibrated in a scenario with no between-arm differences) may be used to run simulations with the same